SysUtils/1c-gateway/Readme.md

 1. Go to dir with project

-2. Fill types.dat and fileds.dat
+2. Fill types.json and fileds.json

 3. Run generate lib